The best Template for Quarterly One-on-One Meetings

 And of course you can also use this idea for your quarterly one-to-one meeting.
 I have put together five statements for you here that focus on reflecting on important preconditions for a successful employee.

-You can also download this template as a doc, but even better is the following: In our one-on-one meeting software, we have an integrated tool that visualizes the results over time as a metric and gives you tips with an AI assistant – feel free to take a look without logging in using the button below.
+You can also download this template as a Doc, but even better is the following: In our one-on-one meeting software, we have an integrated tool that makes the results visible as a metric over time and gives you tips with an AI assistant - feel free to take a look without logging in via the button below.

-- "If I observe suboptimal behavior, I know how I can constructively draw my colleagues' attention to it."
+• "If I observe suboptimal behavior, I know how to constructively point it out to colleagues."

-- "I receive constructive Feedback both to my work and to my personal development."
+• "I receive constructive Feedback on both my work and my personal development."

-- "In the last few weeks, I have often been able to use my Strengths at work."
+• "In the last few weeks, I have very often been able to use my strengths at work."

 This is what this survey looks like in Echometer: